 Shrimp Fra Diavolo is a classic Italian-American seafood dish made with shrimp, a spicy tomato sauce, and herbs.
-It’s a quick and easy meal to make, but it’s packed with flavor.
+In Italian, it translates to “brother devil,” which is fitting since the pasta has a spicy kick!
+It’s quick to prep and cook, making it a great option for an easy weeknight dinner.
 The shrimp are cooked in a garlicky, tomato-based sauce that’s seasoned with red pepper flakes, oregano, and basil.
+(For a garlicky pasta sauce without tomatoes, give shrimp linguine with garlic butter scampi sauce a try!)

 The result is a dish that’s both spicy and savory, with tender shrimp that melt in your mouth.

-If you love shrimp and pasta, consider trying our Penne Alla Vodka With Shrimp, Creamy Cajun Shrimp Pasta with Andouille Sausage, or Lemon Garlic Pasta with Shrimp and Scallops next.
-Or check out all of our easy pasta recipes!
+If you love shrimp and pasta, consider trying my shrimp in creamy alla vodka sauce, spicy Cajun shrimp pasta, or lemony garlic shrimp and scallop pasta next.
+Or check out all of my easy pasta recipes!

 - Linguine pasta: DeLallo pastas are our go-to every single time!
 Feel free to use other long, thin pasta noodles.